meridor/stecker/README.md

 * For each of matching files read their manifest and get plugin metadata
 * Check plugin dependencies
 * Unpack plugins to cache directory (default is **.cache** inside plugin directory) and scan it for extension points implementations
+* Scan unpacked directory for resources matching specified pattern (\*.xml in the example above)
 * Save all gathered information to container and return it

 ### Exceptions